reduzent/netpd-website/content/instruments/untik/index.md

 ![untik-pattern-editor](untik-pattern-editor.png)

 A time pattern is a series of ticks with editable time intervals.
-A time pattern is also defined by its length - measured in regular ticks of the main clock - and the number of ticks
+A time pattern is defined by its length - measured in regular ticks of the main clock, the number of ticks played within this time frame, and the exact position of each tick.

 pattern selection (top row of buttons)
 : selects a pattern to be edited.
 There are 8 patterns available.
 The button labels reflect the name given to the pattern.

 pattern editing (middle section)
-: allo
+: modifies the selected time pattern.
+The upper number on the left defines the length of the pattern (measured in regular ticks of the main clock), while the lower number sets the number of ticks.
+Each tick is represented by a green vertical line that can be moved around horizontally (grab it in the middle).
+The distance between two subsequent lines defines the time interval between those ticks.
+Whenever the numbers on the left are changed, the ticks are spread evenly over the pattern.
+For instance, a 3 - 7 pattern means that 7 ticks are played during the time of three regular ticks.
+This is similar to what could be achieved with the poly settings in master.
+However, in the pattern editor each tick can be moved around freely, which allows for much more rhythmical complexity and nuance.
+The number labels on the top show where regular ticks (from main clock) would be, while the number labels on the bottom show the even distribution of pattern ticks.

 pattern properties (bottom section)
 : sets some properties of the selected pattern, namely whether the pattern is active and